 There is a Monet exibition at the Grand Palais probably wort booking to avoid queues

 Museum de Orsay is excellent

 Montmatre area is beautiful (including Sacre Coeur) I will also recommend to go to Pere Lachaise cemetery (you can take the Metro in front on Moulin Rouge, in the same Montmatre area) It is more like a beautiful and peaceful park than a cemetery, and you can find famous names such as Jim Morrison, Oscar Wilde, Edith Piaf, Abelard and Eloise, many artists and writers.
 It is full of ancient trees.
 A very nice please to sit down and see people passing by.
-It is also nice to take pictures! almost 6 years ago
+It is also nice to take pictures! about 7 years ago